Here's a small selection of records I've made:

 The Singer & The Songwriter

-I produced, recorded and mixed, the latest EP, Directions with The Singer & The Songwriter.
+I produced, recorded and mixed Directions for The Singer & The Songwriter.

 These two are so wonderful to work with and this EP is something I’m incredibly proud of.